Veluthedath Nair: Important Verdicts

-The Kerala High court on Friday, 10 july 2015 in a judgement titled VM Sasi v/s Kishore held that the petitioner who belongs to the sub-sect of ‘Veluthedath Nair’, no doubt, a Nair for all practical purposes and therefore, he could not be treated as an ‘Avarna Hindu’.

-“When he belongs to a sub-sect of the Nair community, he squarely falls within the category of the fourth ‘Varna’ namely ‘Shudra’.
+The Kerala High court on Friday, 10 july 2015 in a judgement titled VM Sasi v/s Kishore held that the petitioner who belongs to the sub-sect of ‘Veluthedath Nair’, no doubt, a Nair for all practical purposes and therefore, he could not be treated as an ‘Avarna Hindu’.“When he belongs to a sub-sect of the Nair community, he squarely falls within the category of the fourth ‘Varna’ namely ‘Shudra’.
 Hence he is a Savarna Hindu,” the court held.

 Reservation Policy

-The Veluthedath Nair Caste is classified as an Other Backward Class (OBC) by the Government of Kerala, although some other sections of the Nair community are considered as forward caste(General).This categorization is for social upliftment to ensure these communities receive necessary educational and employment benefits.
+The Veluthedath Nair Caste is classified as an Other Backward Class (OBC) by the Government of Kerala, although some other sections of the Nair community are considered as forward caste(General Category).
+Nair Sub castes like Kiriyathil Nair, Illathu Nair, Swaroopathil Nair, Charna Nair, etc are classified as Forward castes whereas some sub castes like Veluthedathu Nair, Vilakkithala Nair, Chakkala Nair, Vaniya Nair etc are classified as Other backward Classes.
+This categorization is for social upliftment to ensure these communities receive necessary educational and employment benefits.